 There are approximately 26,000 schools in England and Wales.
-Based on our current analysis and costs, about half of them could now host and benefit from solar panels.
-Nearly 1,000 schools have registered an interest in having solar panels installed and we are working with a growing number of councils, diocese and academies to enable more projects to come to life.
-Although schools are ideal hosts for solar, it can take up to three years for a school to be ready to proceed.
-You can see the full list of schools with solar panels funded by the Solar for Schools CBS https://www.solarforschools.co.uk/investors/portfolio
+Based on our current analysis and costs, over half of them could now host and benefit from solar panels.
+We have so far received initial enquiries covering over 1500 schools interested in having solar panels and we are working with a growing number of councils, diocese and academies to enable more projects to come to life.
+Although high electricity prices mean schools are now prioritising generating their own power and are ideal hosts for solar, it can still take up to three years for a school to be ready to proceed You can see the full list of schools with solar panels funded by the Solar for Schools CBS: cbs.solarforschools.co.uk/portfolio